 Although most of what was likely exquisite gold repoussé was destroyed when the Spanish conquistadors invaded the isthmus and enslaved and exterminated the native population, some examples do exist.
 We again decided that the medallion sculpture we incorporated into Neil Gonzalez’s next cover should be in the style of the indigenous peoples and contain symbology representative of the book’s main characters – in this case: Emmy, Bocamalo, Runnels and Brett.
 This is what we arrived at:

-The large monster in the middle (Bocamalo) is fighting a devil-serpent with three heads: Anger, Lust and Agony.
+The large monster in the middle (Bocamalo) is fighting his psyche, a devil-serpent with three heads: Anger, Lust and Agony.
 On the left, (his right) is the physician (Brett), holding a scalpel.
 On the right (his left) is the warrior-hunter (Runnels).
 Standing on the serpent’s tail (like the Virgin in Renaissance art) is the madonna figure (Emmy).

 The Fairness of Beasts